 One of the most important aspects of creating a will is ensuring that your dependents are taken care of, whether that’s your child, your pet, or your spouse.
 For new parents, it’s even more important to have a will - not just because it ensures your children will be provided for from your estate, but also because it appoints a guardian for their care in case anything happens to you and the other parent.

 Willful founders Kevin Oulds and Erin Bury are expecting their first child, so after years of helping customers make a plan for their children in case they pass away, it’s now their turn to create the plan.
-After sitting down to discuss the topic, they put together the following guide to choosing a guardian in your will - arguably one of the most important decisions you’ll make as a new parent.
+After sitting down to discuss the topic, they put together the following video and guide to choosing a guardian in your will - arguably one of the most important decisions you’ll make as a new parent.

 First things first...

 What Is A Guardian And Why Do I Need One?

 A guardian is a person or people (typically a couple) who will take care of your child/children if you and the other parent pass away.
 You can separate this role into two (a guardian to manage your child’s assets, a custodian to manage their physical custody) but most people just choose the same person to handle both.